Who's Behind Listverse?

 Profiteers are inevitable during every shortage, so it is not surprising that hoarders are now targeting desperate online shoppers to capitalize on their precious loot.

-In Australia, a NSW man listed a generic brand two ply roll for AUD$1000 as a send up of the crisis.
-Not actually intending to make a sale, he listed the roll at the ridiculous price thinking he would not even get a bid.
-However he was obviously taken seriously and was astounded when a purchaser actually accepted the “buy it now” price, telling news reporters he “didn’t even think anyone would even bid AUD$10 for it.”
+In Australia, an NSW man listed a generic brand two-ply roll for AUD 1000 as a send-up of the crisis.
+Not actually intending to make a sale, he listed the roll at the ridiculous price, thinking he would not even get a bid.
+However, he was obviously taken seriously and was astounded when a purchaser actually accepted the “buy it now” price, telling news reporters he “didn’t even think anyone would even bid AUD 10 for it.”

 In Queensland, a similar joke saw a 24 pack of Kleenex (RRP AUD$15) sell for AUD$500.
 Neither purchaser has yet to receive full payment for their toilet humor.